 Professional & Community Activities

 Mr. Winchester frequently authors articles on e-discovery and lectures to industry representatives, law firms, and in-house counsel in the areas of technology and its use in managing large and complex litigation.
 Mr. Winchester is a member of the Defense Research Institute, the Claims and Litigation Management Alliance, and the Sedona Conference.
 Mr. Winchester is also a co-leader of the Operations Group of the New York State Unified Court System's E-Discovery Working Group by appointment of Chief Administrative Judge Ann Pfau.
 This group is charged with providing assistance to the court system on the many electronic discovery issues in the courts.
+Mr. Winchester is listed in New York Metro Super Lawyers in the areas of E-Discovery and Personal Injury - Products: Defense.

 - “New York County Supreme Court Orders Second Discovery Production to Include Meta-Data,” Legal Alert, April 2012.